Ug0510/UltimateGenius/README.md

 * Teacher passes the code to Student to join that quiz.
 * Student comes to website and firstly login.
   (If new then register).
+* Student comes to student portal and enters the quiz code given by teacher and successfully joins the quiz.